 ZOO 340.
 Animal Ecology.
 (5).
 (3 lecture, 6 laboratory).
 Prerequisites, BIO 101, 102, 103.
 The study of structure and function of ecosystems.
 Emphasis will be placed on totality or patterns of relations between organisms including humans with their environment.
 Field trips required.
 A field trip transportation fee is required.
 ZOO 350.
 Medical Pharmacology.
 (4).
 (3 lecture, 3 laboratory).
 Prerequisites, BIO 103 or ZOO 105, ZOO 221 or 428, ZOO 250, CHEM 130 or equivalent.
 A detailed study of the principles underlying absorption, distribution, metabolism, excretion, and interaction of drugs in the human.
 Credit not allowed for both ZOO 350 and ZOO 550.
 ZOO 410.
 Medical Parasitology.
 (4).
 (3 lecture, 2 laboratory).
+Prerequisite, BIO 103 or ZOO 105.
 The principles and practices of parasitology, emphasizing parasites of human medical importance.
 Clinical procedures are not stressed.
-The morphology, biology, pathology, and epidemiology of selected species are discussed, and their effects on contemporary world health, economics and demography are considered.
+The morphology, biology pathology, and epidemiology of selected species are discussed, and their effects on contemporary world health, economics and demography are considered.
 The historical significance of slavery on parasite distribution is emphasized.
 Credit to Zoology major may not be given for both ZOO 410 and ZOO 412.
 ZOO 412.
 General Parasitology.
 (5).
-(3

-lecture, 4 laboratory).
+(3 lecture, 4 laboratory).
 Prerequisites, BIO 101, 103.
 A study of the symbiotic relationships of parasitism as exemplified by typical parasites of humans, domesticated and wild animals.
 Life cycles, pathology, systematics, and host-parasite relationships are stressed.
 Credit to Zoology major may not be given for both ZOO 410 and ZOO 412.
+ZOO 422.
+Individual Studies.
+(4 maximum).
+Prerequisite, overall GPA 2.5 or better.
+Qualified undergraduate students outline and spend a minimum of 25 clock hours per quarter hour on a problem.
+Two copies of a well-written paper must be filed with the instructor and one with the chairperson of the department before credit is given.
+Not for General Education credit.

 ZOO 427.
 Vertebrate Embryology.
 (5).
 (3 lecture, 4 laboratory).
-Prerequisite, BIO 103.
+Prerequisite, BIO 101, 103.
 A study of the fundamental principles of embryology and developmental anatomy.
 Development from the zygote through the fetal stage will be considered.
 Serial sections of chick and pig are used to illustrate the developmental processes discussed in lecture.
 ZOO 428.
-Comparative Vertebrate Anatomy.
+Comparative Vertebrate

+Anatomy.
 (5).
 (3 lecture, 6 laboratory).
-Prerequisites, BIO 103.
+Prerequisites, BIO 101, 103.
 A detailed study of the anatomical systems of the vertebrates.
 The student is expected to make careful dissections of selected vertebrate specimens used for laboratory study.